Kong/docs.konghq.com/app/deck/get-started.md

 This page provided each configuration snippet separately to focus on what each snippet provides.
 For production usage, you should apply the whole configuration each time.

-To export the complete configuration, run `deck gateway dump > kong.yaml`, then open `kong.yaml` in your favorite editor.
+To export the complete configuration, run `deck gateway dump -o kong.yaml`, then open `kong.yaml` in your favorite editor.

 Try changing Alice's authentication key to `test` and then run `deck gateway sync kong.yaml` to sync the entire configuration.
 You'll see the following output: